 Rumpler didn’t find an automaker willing to put the car into mass production, but Benz et cie adapted his design and chassis for the Benz Tropfenwagen racer (developed by Willy Waub and Ferdinand Porsche), which competed in Grand Prix events in 1923 and 1924.
 Rumpler persevered, eventually developing the short-lived Tropfen-Auto RU 4A106, launched in 1924.
 Powered by a 160 cu. in.
 (2,614 cc) four with 50 horsepower (37 kW), about 100 of the futuristic-looking cars were built before production ceased in 1925.
 Some ended up as taxicabs in Berlin, although their poor reliability and limited cargo space made them unpopular.
 Director Fritz Lang acquired a handful of Tropfen-Autos for his 1926 science fiction epic Metropolis; all were destroyed in the film.

-We don’t know exactly how much Breer knew about these and other contemporary experiments, but in any event, Chrysler Engineering’s practical knowledge of aerodynamics in 1927 was close to nil.
+We don’t know exactly how much Breer knew about these and other contemporary experiments, but in any event, Chrysler Engineering’s practical knowledge of aerodynamics in 1927 was almost nil.
 That fall, Breer hired Bill Earnshaw, a Dayton, Ohio-based consulting engineer and personal friend of the Wright Brothers, to conduct preliminary aerodynamic research.
 In November, Orville Wright helped Earnshaw set up a small wind tunnel for testing purposes.
 Intrigued by Earnshaw’s results, Carl Breer persuaded Walter Chrysler to authorize construction of a larger, in-house wind tunnel, which was finished by September 1928.
 Aerodynamic work continued even after the stock market crash in the fall of 1929, and by 1931, Chrysler engineers had tested at least 50 scale models.

 REPACKAGING THE PASSENGER CAR

 It was hardly shocking when Chrysler’s early wind tunnel tests revealed that most late-twenties cars produced tremendous drag; considering the blunt radiator shells and flat, upright windshields of the day, it was inevitable.
-More surprising was the observation that many closed bodies were significantly slipperier in reverse than they were moving forward, in some cases, by up to 30%.
+More surprising was the observation that many closed bodies were significantly slipperier in reverse than they were moving forward, in some cases by up to 30%.

 As Breer’s team soon realized, that curious fact was a byproduct of what was then conventional engine and suspension layout.
 Since most passenger cars still had solid axles front and rear, their engines were usually mounted behind the front axle: what today we would call a front/mid-engine layout.
 The position of the engine pushed the passenger compartment well back in the chassis, particularly with bulky straight-eight engines.
 In most closed bodies, the cabin ended just forward of the rear bumper; the ‘trunkback’ or ‘notchback’ profile was still a few years in the future.
 The net result was a long, narrow nose and a wide, bulbous tail, exactly the opposite of the aerodynamically ideal teardrop shape.
 Breer concluded that significantly reducing drag would require a very different profile with a broad, smooth nose and a narrow, tapering tail.